MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-set-up.md

 ### [Typescript](#tab/typescript)

-The Kusto client libraries support both JavaScript and TypeScript.
-In this series, we use TypeScript, but you can convert the code to JavaScript by omitting typings.

 - [Node 16 or later](https://nodejs.org/en/download/) built with ES6
     - Ensure the `node` executable is in your `PATH`
     - Verify installation: In a command shell, run `node --version` to check that the version is 3.7 or later
 - A Node.js app or a browser-based web app to run the provided code.
   - For browser-based apps, you must [create a Microsoft Entra application registration](../../../provision-azure-ad-app.md) for authentication.

+> [!NOTE]
+> The Kusto client libraries support both JavaScript and TypeScript.
+In this series, the examples are written in TypeScript.
+To convert the examples to JavaScript, remove the typings and any TypeScript-specific syntax.

 <!-- ### [Go](#tab/go) -->